 NIST is charged by the 2007 Energy Independence and Security Act (EISA) with facilitation of interoperability standards to enable successful implementation of the evolving cyberphysical national electric grid system known as the smart grid (SG).
 The Smart Grid Testbed Facility will create a unique set of interconnected and interacting labs in several key measurement areas—contiguously located on the NIST Gaithersburg site—that will accelerate the development of SG interoperability standards by providing a combined testbed platform for system measurements, characterization of smart grid protocols, and validation of SG standards, with particular emphasis on microgrids.
 (A microgrid is defined as a subset of the grid which has the capability of being quickly disconnected from, and functioning independently of, the larger grid.)
 Measurements will include eight areas: power conditioning, synchrophasor metrology, cybersecurity, precision time synchronization, electric power metering, modeling/evaluation of SG communications, sensor interfaces, and energy storage.
-The testbed will serve as a core Smart Grid Program research facility to address measurement needs of the evolving SG industrial community including the measurement and validation issues, with a long range goal of being part of a fullyfunctional campus scale microgrid on the NIST Gaithersburg campus.
+The testbed will serve as a core Smart Grid Program research facility to address measurement needs of the evolving SG industrial community including the measurement and validation issues, with a long range goal of being part of a fully functional campus scale microgrid on the NIST Gaithersburg campus.

-What is the Technical Idea?
-NIST presently lacks laboratory facilities for measurement and research related to the smart grid beyond discrete elements such as phasor measurement unit calibration and time synchronization.
-The new idea is that an interacting multi-mode measurement and characterization testbed facility will allow measurements necessary for end-to-end and system-level characterization of smart grid performance and interoperability.
-The long term plan also envisions providing the capability to interconnect to other test beds inside and outside of NIST to enhance research capabilities.
+NIST has lacked laboratory facilities for measurement and research related to the smart grid beyond discrete elements such as phasor measurement unit calibration and time synchronization.
+The new idea is that an interacting multi-mode measurement and characterization testbed facility that leverages the diverse technical expertise across NIST will allow measurements necessary for end-to-end and system-level characterization of smart grid performance and interoperability.
+The long-term plan also envisions providing the capability to interconnect to other test beds inside and outside of NIST to enhance research capabilities.
 Eventually the testbed will allow for the full characterization of a future NIST campus scale microgrid.

 The NIST SG Testbed Facility will address the need for accurate measurement and secure communications in the U.S. smart grid, including smart microgrids.
 Specifically, the SG Testbed will:

-What is the Research Plan?
 The backbone approach for the various labs (modules), will constitute an integrated response to the challenge of developing a broad spectrum of interoperability measurements and full characterization of SG performance.
 This approach is advantageous because of the subsequent improvement in measurement sophistication that could not otherwise be achieved in the present disjoint non-integrated lab environment.
 As an example, consider the problem of the characterization of a very large grid-tied photovoltaic array supporting battery storage to augment peak load demand.
 Such a problem might require direct inputs from sensors including phasor measurement units and meters as well as simulated loads—a measurement environment that could be provided by the NIST SG Testbed with its various labs communicating with each other in real-time.